1.1 We are committed to safeguarding the privacy of our clients.

 4.2 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or establishing, exercising or defence of legal claims, whether in court proceedings or an administrative or out-of-court procedure.

 4.4 In addition to the specific disclosures of personal data set out in this Section 4, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject or to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for establishing, exercising, or defending legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 5.1 In this Section 5, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

 5.2 The hosting facilities for our website are situated in the United States of America.
-The European Commission has made an “adequacy decision” with respect to the data protection laws of each of these countries.
-Transfers to each of these countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission.
+The European Commission has made an “adequacy decision” concerning the data protection laws of each of these countries.
+Transfers to each of these countries will be protected by appropriate safeguards, such as using standard data protection clauses adopted or approved by the European Commission.

 5.3 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.